splunk/splunk-connect-for-snmp/docs/microk8s/configuration/configuring-profiles.md

     10.202.4.202,,2c,public,,,2000,small_walk,,
 ```

+!!! info
-NOTE: When small walk is configured, `SNMPv2-MIB` is enabled by default (we need it to create the state of the device in the database).
+    When small walk is configured, `SNMPv2-MIB` is polled by default (we need it to create the state of the device in the database).
-For example, if you used `small_walk` from the previous example, you'll only be able to poll `UDP-MIB` and `SNMPv2-MIB` OIDs.
+    For example, if you used `small_walk` from the previous example, you will only be able to poll `UDP-MIB` and `SNMPv2-MIB` OIDs.

 ## SmartProfile configuration
 SmartProfile is executed when the SmartProfile flag in the inventory is set to true and the conditions defined in profile match.